WoN-Hackathon-2019/won-WeatherBot/README.md

 ##### Optional Parameters for both Run Configurations:
 - `WON_KEYSTORE_DIR` path to folder where `bot-keys.jks` and `owner-trusted-certs.jks` are stored (needs write access and folder must exist)

-## Start coding

-Once the skeleton bot is running, you can use it as a base for implementing your own application.

 ## Setting up
 - Download or clone this repository
 - Add config files